kochavalabs/.github/CONTRIBUTING.md

 # Contributing to Kochavalabs

-Thank you for chosing to contribute!
+Thank you for choosing to contribute!
 There are several ways you can contribute to a Kochavalabs repository.

 ## Reporting an Issue